We have started a Patreon page with the hopes that

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Kino Lorber use a DTS-HD Master 2.0 channel track at 1556 kbps (16-bit) in the original English language.
 There are effects in the film - mostly plane-engine-related.
 They sound reasonably deep and powerful at times.
-The score is composed by Malcolm Arnold (The Bridge On the River Kwai, Island in the Sun, Stolen Face, Hobson's Choice) and suits the film extremely well.
+The score is composed by Malcolm Arnold (The Holly and the Ivy, The Bridge On the River Kwai, Island in the Sun, Stolen Face, Hobson's Choice) and suits the film extremely well.
 The dialogue was sometimes less consistent but usually always audible.
 There are optional English subtitles, in a small font (see sample above) offered and my Oppo has identified it as being a region 'A'-locked.

 There is an audio commentary by film historian Jeremy Arnold.
 His knowledge is extensive and he is interesting to listen to - Jeremy is also a contributing author of the 2003 edition of Jeanine Basinger’s book The World War II Combat Film: Anatomy of a Genre.
 There are also trailers for No Highway in the Sky, Deadline - U.S.A., Ten Seconds To Hell and Witness for the Prosecution.